tejasarackal/algo/README.md

 ## Patterns for coding interview and their associated sample questions
 <ol>
     <li>
-        Sliding Window: <br/> The Sliding Window pattern is used to perform a required operation on a specific window size of a given array or linked list
+        <strong>Sliding Window:</strong> <br/> The Sliding Window pattern is used to perform a required operation on a specific window size of a given array or linked list
         <br/><br/>
         <ul>
             <li> Maximum subarray of size 'K' (easy) </li>